Mary Fink

-Mary Fink (January 1, 1916 – March 29, 2000) was an American civil servant.
+Mary Fink (January 1, 1916 – March 29, 2000) was an American civil servant and activist for Jewish causes.

 Early years

 Born on New Year's Day 1916, Mary Emajen Lapinska was the first child of Dr. Lawrence Weill Lapinska, a successful dentist, and Mrs. Mary Edythe Lapinska.
 Fink's younger sister, Betty Mae, was born in 1919.
 Fink described her childhood as being happy, though not perfect.
 She confided in her journal that her parents argued frequently.
 She also wrote about her desire to win the approval of her mother:

 I often wonder just how mother really feels about me.
 God knows I love her as my own and try to do just what she wants but so often little things meet with such discouragement that I hate to try again.
 I know I'm not the model daughter but when I kind of look around, I don't see any other daughters (real daughters, too) do what I try to do for Mother.
 Just little things mothers usually appreciate.
 Gee, how good it would feel to have Mother put her arm around me or give me a little kiss! ...
 But I guess we are just too different.